 …it’s the food we’re interested in today.

 Mostly because it’s the inspiration for Angela Hartnett’s Café Murano, the slightly more laid-back sequel to her Michelin Star-winning Murano – both of which share her signature style of Northern Italian cuisine that she picked up from her Italian mother & grandmother, then refined under the tutelage of Gordon Ramsay.

-Despite the alleged casualness of the place, she’s graced the venue with a low-lit, moody atmosphere, dark leather banquettes, parquet flooring, a few Art Deco touches, and a soupçon of Italian style.
+Despite the alleged casualness of the place, she’s graced this St James’s restaurant with a low-lit, moody atmosphere, dark leather banquettes, parquet flooring, a few Art Deco touches, and a soupçon of Italian style.

 As you’d imagine, the menus rotate with relative frequency, but you can expect mainstays like her trademark arancini (fried risotto balls) with mushrooms; some creamy burrata with some pickled puntarella (it’s like chicory) cutting though it; or a pigeon & celeriac salad.